Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: RELIABLE WORKER SELECTION FOR VEHICULAR METAVERSE

 \subsection{Coalition Formation Game Formulations}

-In the proposed model, miners in the reputation chain cooperate to select reliable workers for metaverse services.
+In the proposed model, miners cooperate to select reliable workers for vehicular metaverse services.
 To achieve suitable cooperative strategies for miners, the coalition game theory is used.
 The combination of coalition game and reputation metric makes the coalition more multi-dimensional from the decision making perspective.
-The formulated model might be suitable than classical coalition formation game that relies only on a single value of utility, which may not be known precisely in reality.
-The cooperative worker selection problem among miners is formulated as a coalition formation game with transferable utility (TU), which means that the value or the utility of a coalition can randomly be divided between the coalition's players \cite{b24}.
-The game is modeled as $ \mathbb{G}= \left\{ {\mathbb{M},u} \right\}$, where $\mathbb{M}$ is the set of miners, $u$ is the utility function.
-The reputation chain returns the compositive reputation opinions of the workers in the coalition with the highest utility.
-The definitions for the coalition formation game are given as follows.
+The formulated model could be suitable than classical coalition formation game that relies only on a single value of utility, which may not be known precisely in reality.
+The cooperative worker selection problem among miners is modeled as a coalition formation game with non-transferable utility (NTU), which means that the value or the utility of a coalition cannot randomly be divided between the members in the coalitions \cite{b24}.
+The NTU coalition game is modeled as $ \mathbb{G}= \left\{ {\mathbb{M},u} \right\}$, and $u$ is the utility function.
+The blockchain returns the compositive reputation opinions of the workers in the coalition with the highest utility.
+We denote the coalition of miners as \textbf{ }${{\cal G}_o} \in \mathbb{M} $, and $o$ is the index of the coalition \cite{b25}.
+In the following, we give the definition of coalition partition for the coalition formation game.